bel28kent/hum-parser/README.md

 IDE.
 An executable for the IDE will be installed when following the Getting Started page above.
 The second and preferred way for hum-parser is on the command-line by running the `racket` command.
-It is recommended that the user add the path to the bin directory after installing Racket to make it easier to run the command from anywhere.
+It is recommended that the user add the path to the bin directory after installing Racket to make it easier to run on the command from anywhere.

 ### Using hum-parser in the REPL